swainechen/chenlab-training/websites/gis-aws/content/07-Create-Image/02-StopIntsnace.md

 3. Choose **EC2** to open the **EC2 Dashboard**.

-4. In the left Navigation pane, Click on **Instances** to view all the Instances that are Running, Stopped and Terminated.
+4. In the left Navigation pane, Click on **Instances** to view all the instances that are Running, Stopped and Terminated.

-5. Select your Instance.
+5. Select your instance.

 **NOTE**: The **Instance State** of the EC2 instance shows the machine is **Running**.